Deep Learning for Cancer Prognosis Prediction Using Portrait Photos by StyleGAN Embedding: Introduction

 \section{Introduction}

 Survival analysis for cancer patients is critical for optimal treatment selection and patient management.
-Patients with very adverse prognosis may need aggressive management and acute intervention or may not benefit from tumor-directed treatment at all.
-Patients with good prognostic constellation similarly may benefit from specific treatment approaches like dose escalation and radical treatment of all sites in radiotherapy.
+Patients with very adverse prognosis may need aggressive management and acute intervention.
+However, patients with good prognostic constellations similarly may benefit from specific treatment approaches like dose escalation and radical treatment of all sites in radiotherapy.
 So far, a vast class of survival prediction models have been investigated, ranging from conventional regression algorithms \cite{emura2012survival,kidd2018survival} to the latest radiomics \cite{van2017survival,chen2022mri} and deep learning methods \cite{wang2021cox,katzman2018deepsurv,kim2019deep,wankhede2022dynamic}.
-With the successful applications in various fields including radiation oncology \cite{huang2022deep,weissmann2023deep,huang2023benchmarking,putz2023segment}, nowadays deep learning has become the main trend for patient survival prediction, because of its high representation power and ability to extract essential features from various types of data.
+With the successful applications in various fields, nowadays deep learning has become the main trend for patient survival prediction, because of its high representation power and ability to extract essential features from various types of data.
 Nevertheless, all the previous methods rely on data ranging from regular clinical records to commonly used medical imaging data (e.g., MRI and CT) as well as biological data (e.g., histologic and genetic information) \cite{vale2021long}.
 Within radiotherapy practice, the acquisition of patient photographs is a routine measure implemented for identity verification purposes.
 Nevertheless, the potential utility in predicting patient survival and overall health status based on facial features derived from such widely available 2D portrait photos remains unexplored.